 Growing conditions: Tiger lilies crave moist, fertile soil with good drainage.
 They can tolerate full sun or part shade and make an excellent addition to the water garden’s edge.

-Mix up your water garden with various plant heights.
+Mix up your backyard pond with plants of various heights.
 Pickerelweed can reach up to 5 feet above the water’s surface.
 A treat for the eyes is the plant’s purple spears sprouting toward the sky.

 Pickerelweed has another benefit for water gardens: It is frequently used to stabilize retention ponds and banks of natural bodies of water.